#1 ESRD Surgery in Texas

 - Revision of old accesses with problems like large pseudoaneurysms, ulceration, and bleeding

-- Ligation of an old access no longer needed
+- Ligation of old access no longer needed

 - Salvaging thrombosed (clogged up) accesses to potentially prolong their life